aaltowebapps/Tap-the-Beer/README.md

 The 1st page is asking login.
 That login means your untappd.com account

-The page now really sents your checkin into the untappd.com.
+The page now really sends your checkin to untappd.com.